Help at Any Cost: Background

-Teenagers have been participating in tough love behavior modification programs since the 1960s.
+Teenagers have been participating in tough love behavior modification programs by force or coercion since the 1960s.
 Many of these programs take place in the wilderness in the style of military recruit training (also known as boot camps) and the teenagers are subjected to rigid discipline, including mandatory marches, physical abuse, solitary confinement, and deprivation of food and sleep.
 These programs have little to no oversight from the United States federal or state governments.
 Teenagers' claims of abuse at these facilities have not been investigated because the programs are not regulated.

 Author

 Maia Szalavitz is a senior fellow at the Statistical Assessment Service (stats.org), a media watchdog organization which monitors news coverage of statistics and science.
 She has served as a researcher for journalist Bill Moyers, a part-time contributor to Psychology Today, and has written articles for The New York Times, The Washington Post, Reason, and The American Prospect.
-Szalavitz is the co-author of Recovery Options: The Complete Guide with Joseph Volpicelli, and The Boy Who Was Raised As a Dog with Bruce D. Perry.
+Szalavitz is the co-author of Recovery Options: The Complete Guide with Joseph Volpicelli, and The Boy Who Was Raised as a Dog with Bruce D. Perry.